Storyline 360: Choosing Player Colors, Fonts, and Button Styles

-Tip: Download this job aid to identify which player colors affect each player element.
+- Choose the portion of the player you want to customize from the Edit item drop-down list.
+(Download this job aid to identify which player colors affect each player element.)

 - To apply transparency to the item you're modifying, enter a percentage in the Transparency field.
 (Transparency isn’t available for all items.)

-The page background is the color that appears behind the player when learners view your published course.
-Depending on their browser size and the size of your published course, learners may see this color around the perimeter of your player.
-If you made the base of your player fully or partially transparent, the page background color will show there, too.
+The page background color appears behind your published course.
+Learners may see this color around the outside of your player frame.
+And if you made the base of your player transparent, the page background color will show through the player.

 Use the Page background selector to choose a color.
 The color palette comes from your theme colors.
-If you don't see the color you want, click More Colors to specify a custom color.
+If you don't see the color you want, click More Colors to enter a custom color value.